Skip to content

 According to Amazon UK, Prime Student gives 6 months free, then £4.49/month or £47.49/year.
 Includes free next-day delivery, Prime Video, Amazon Music Prime and Prime Gaming.
 Discount runs for up to four years or until you graduate, whichever comes first.

-If you live in private rented accommodation and watch live TV or use BBC iPlayer, you must hold a TV Licence (£174.50/year as of 2025/26).
+If you live in private rented accommodation and watch live TV or use BBC iPlayer, you must hold a TV Licence (£180/year from 1 April 2026).
 If you move out for the summer holidays and aren't using live TV at your term-time address, you can claim a refund for unused months from TV Licensing.

 7. Refurbished tech: stretching the budget